f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 As you can see the maximal value of the heap is always the upper item.
 Thats why we only need $\mathcal{O}(1)$ to sample the maximal value.

 Please be aware that satisfying the heap property doesn't result in a fully sorted priority queue.
-When updating the value of a node it suffice to percolate (up or down) to maintain the heap property.
+When updating the value of a node it suffice to percolate (up or down) the updated node to maintain the heap property.
 That way we can ensure drawing the maximal value in constant time while updating the structure in $\mathcal{O}(\log{n})$.

 The appendix of this post includes a manual for a concrete python inplementation of a binary heap, integrated with build-in methods to handle the heap as native as a list.